National Lampoon, Inc.: Podcasts

 The Final Edition was a National Lampoon podcast from November 2015 to August 2019.
 The show was first created by former Lampoon editor Tony Hendra and author Jeff Kreisler, and was later primarily run by Barry Lank.
-As of the time of its separation from National Lampoon, the Final Edition has been getting downloaded more than 1,000 times per episode, putting it in the top 10 percent of podcasts, as measured by estimates from Rob Walch, VP of Podcaster Relations at Libsyn.
-It ceased production in March 2020, with the onset of the COVID-19 pandemic.
+As of the time of its separation from National Lampoon, The Final Edition has been getting 1,000 downloads per episode, putting it in the top 10 percent of podcasts, as measured by estimates from Rob Walch, VP of Podcaster Relations at Libsyn.